Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals: Construction

 There are three locations on the rover where SHERLOC components are located.
 The SHERLOC Turret Assembly (STA) is mounted at the end of the rover arm.
 The STA contains spectroscopy and imaging components.
 The SHERLOC Body Assembly (SBA) is located on the rover chassis and acts as the interface between the STA and the Mars 2020 rover.
 The SBA deals with command and data handling, along with power distribution.
-The SHERLOC Calibration Target (SCT) is located on the front of the rover chassis and hold spectral standards.
+The SHERLOC Calibration Target (SCT) is located on the front of the rover chassis and holds spectral standards.

 SHERLOC consists of both imaging and spectroscopic elements.
 It has two imaging components consisting of heritage hardware from the MSL MAHLI instrument.
-The Wide Angle Topographic Sensor for Operations and eNgineering (WATSON) is a built to print re-flight that can generate color images over multiple scales.
+The Wide Angle Topographic Sensor for Operations and eNgineering (WATSON) is a built to print re-flight that can generate color images at multiple scales.
 The other, Autofocus Context Imager (ACI), acts as the mechanism that allows the instrument to get a contextual image of a sample and to autofocus the laser spot for the spectroscopic part of the SHERLOC investigation.

 For Spectroscopy, it utilizes a NeCu laser to generate UV photons (248.6 nm) which can generate characteristic Raman and fluorescence photons from a scientifically interesting sample.
 The deep UV laser is co-boresighted to a context imager and integrated into an autofocusing/scanning optical system that allows correlation of spectral signatures to surface textures, morphology and visible features.
 The context imager has a spatial resolution of 30 μm and currently is designed to operate in the 400-500 nm wavelength range.